DominicSerranoC14/interview-Qs/javascript/README.md

 This directory is a collection of JavaScript specific questions.

-Try to write as much "sudo code" out as you can before running the code.
+Try to write as much "pseudo code" out as you can before running the code.